spencertipping/tau/m/fabric.md

 (1) and (2) mean that we can't rely on expensive static/topological analysis.
 (5) means that we don't have the "broadcast readiness" event problem; readiness-flow is strictly deterministic.
 (6) hints that we should be good at serial chains, which happens trivially if we have direct lookups.

-The simplest approach is just to have an `unordered_map<stream_id, operator>` that we consult for each _ι_ event.
+The simplest approach is just to have an `unordered_map<endpoint_id, operator>` that we consult for each _ι_ event.
 Operators can maintain bitmasks of operand readiness and activate when sufficient readiness occurs.
 Everything remains edge-triggered and fast.

+I think streams are themselves operators that just move data from one endpoint to the other.
+This way they can define their own capacitance.

 ## Performance-adjacent issues